flant/addon-operator/LIFECYCLE.md

 echo false > $MODULE_ENABLED_RESULT
 ```

 Module some-module is explicitly disabled in modules/values.yaml and enabled by `someModuleEnabled` key in ConfigMap/addon-operator.
 So enabled script is executed.
-Script returns `false` and the final result is that module is disabled.
+Script returns `false` and the final result is that the module is disabled.

 # Tasks queue